mperwe/media-library-frontend/README.md

 #Prerequisites
 #Before you begin, ensure you have the following:
 -Node.js installed
+-React
--npm (Node Package Manager) installed
+-npm (Node Package Manager)
--Postgress database
+-Prisma
+-Postman
+-PostgressSQL